 Do you need a policy at your company?

-With cyber threats on the rise and network security an overriding and constant concern of the end user in corporate, healthcare, education and other vertical markets, what’s the risk when employees bring their own devices (BYOD) to your place of business?
+With cyber threats on the rise and network security an overriding and constant concern of the end user in corporate, healthcare, education and other vertical markets, what’s the risk when employees bring their own device (BYOD) to your place of business?

 BYOD is definitely trending upward.
-The concept applies to mobility, and the fact that increasingly employees are using mobile devices such as notebooks, tablets and smartphones in businesses of all sizes and many different industries.
+The concept applies to mobility, and the fact that increasingly employees are using mobile device such as notebooks, tablets and smartphones in businesses of all sizes and many different industries.
 Research (Companies, Vendors Take Aim at Mobilizing Business Workflows, 451 Research, August 2014) indicates that 62% of U.S. employees use a smartphone to access company applications and services.

 This increased reliance on mobile computing may result in higher vulnerability to data breaches, malware and compliance violations, according to a white paper by HID Global, “As Enterprise Mobility Usage Escalates, So Does Security Risk.”
 It’s a reality that IT and network personnel are trying to circumvent with BYOD policies.